MathMan05/fermi-blog/docs/blog/posts/updates7.md

 * Copy ID is now in the Permissions menu
 * https:// is now assumed if provided a domain with nothing else [Implements](https://github.com/MathMan05/Fermi/issues/165)
 * 3 stickers per row by making them slightly more narrow
+* Invites to guilds are now more intuitive

 ### Bug fixes
 * 0 Volume is no longer overridden with 100